Glutexo/ecommerce-products/README.md

 ## Usage

-Use the `ECommerce::Product` class to represent your products.
+Use the `Product` class to represent your products.
 Each product can have its price.
 The product can be formatted along with its price.

 A sample script is included.
 It can be run by `rake sample` task.